cvanelteren/ai-esp32-rotary-encoder/README.md

 This are instructions for "Rotary Encoder Module" which is actually Rotary Encoder with 2 resistors on board.

-CLK (A pin) - connect to any microcontroler intput pin with interrupt -> in this example pin 32
+CLK (A pin) - connect to any microcontroler input pin with interrupt -> in this example pin 32

-DT (B pin) - connect to any microcontroler intput pin with interrupt -> in this example pin 21
+DT (B pin) - connect to any microcontroler input pin with interrupt -> in this example pin 21

-SW (button pin) - connect to any microcontroler intput pin -> in this example pin 25
+SW (button pin) - connect to any microcontroler input pin -> in this example pin 25

 VCC - for this you can two options: